Ian Porter (politician): Biography

 Ian Porter was born and raised in Port Macquarie, situated on the New South Wales Mid North Coast.
 After completing his higher school certificate in 1968 he moved to Sydney to pursue a career in Local Government.
 He studied and gained his Town Clerks certificate at the Meadowbank Technical College (now Meadowbank TAFE) and in 1976 Porter married Judy, having two sons Andrew and Nicholas.

 Career

 Bankstown City Council

-Porter started as a computer operator at Bankstown City Council in 1968 and quickly rose to the position of Deputy Town Clerk, at only 28 years of age.
+Porter started as a computer operator at Bankstown City Council in 1968.
+He became Deputy Town Clerk when he was 28 years old.

 Campbelltown City Council

 Porter was appointed Campbelltown Council Town Clerk in 1988.
 The title of his position changed to General Manager in 1992.
-In his 12 years he helped Campbelltown grow into a cosmopolitan city - one of the fastest growing in NSW.
-He focused Campbelltown Council, with a 700-strong staff and budget of $100 million, on customer services and improved efficiencies.
-He was a leader of the Institute of Municipal Management, and he was awarded, but was unable to accept in person, an OAM for his services to Local Government.
+He was on the Council for 12 years, during which Campbelltown expanded rapidly – the Council controlled a staff 700 and a budget of $100 million.
+He was a leader of the Institute of Municipal Management.
+He was awarded the Order of Australia for his services to local government as part of the 1999 Queen's Birthday Honours.

-Following Porter's death, a scholarship was set up in his name at Western Sydney University by Campbelltown City Council.
+Other activities

+Porter was a lecturer in local government administration, a member of the UWS Macarthur Council and Chairman of the UWS Macarthur Consultative Committee.
+A scholarship was established in his name.